ageev/SmartHome/vaultwarden/README.md

 ## Preparation steps - docker user
 I have a separate user for docker with very limited access rights.
 That's why you see "PUID" and "PGID" parameters in the docker-compose file below.
 They tell docker to start the container using the special user context.
 Now if container is malicious it will not be able to harm me much.

+One problem here - if Caddy is launched with user level permissions - you can't use low ports (e.g. <1000); you can't use 80/443 in Caddy's config.

 PUID is a unique number, to get yours SSH to your NAS and run ```id <docker_user>```.
 Docker user should have sufficient rights to read/write to /volume1/docker/<container> dir

 ## Setting up Caddy